- Teaching and Learning

 - Review the program minor requirements found in the SFU Calendar and/or contact the departmental advisor for admission and course requirements for each department that you are interested in.

-- Once you have met the requirements for transfer into both minors and the advisors have added the minors to your transcript, make an appointment with Melissa Tamer at email@example.com or 778.782.7486 to review your eligibilty for the General Science Double Minor program and discuss program planning.
+- Once you have met the requirements for transfer into at least one Science minor and the advisor has added the minor to your transcript, make an appointment with Nadia Williams at firstname.lastname@example.org or 778.782.7486 to review your eligibilty for the General Science Double Minor program and discuss program planning.
 Discussion can also happen prior to approval of minors.
-Contact Melissa with any questions.
+Contact Nadia with any questions.

 What minors do I have to choose from for the General Science Double Minor program?